 The general rule is that a young person under the age of 18 is not bound by a contract.
 It is possible, however, to be bound by a contract for things that are necessary for survival (e.g. food, housing, medical services).
 To find out whether a contract that has been signed by a young person is binding or not, see “Young people”, in How contract law works.

 Some traders will allow a young person to enter into a contract for goods or services if the young person has a guarantor.
 A guarantor is someone over 18 who can be sued if the person fails to pay.
-For further information about being a guarantor, see “Guarantees”, in Mortgages, credit cards and other finance products.
+For more information about being a guarantor, see “Guarantees”, in Mortgages, credit cards and other finance products.

 A person can rent a flat or house, even though under 18, and can sign a lease.
 More importantly, if the rent is not paid or damage is caused to the property, that person can be sued by the landlord.
 This is because housing is a necessary item for survival.
 The contract can be cancelled at any time, at the option of the young person.
-For further information about leases and tenancy problems, see Tenancy.
+For more information about leases and tenancy problems, see Tenancy.

-Children are generally liable for the consequences of their wrongful acts, but the degree of reasonable care required of them depends upon the standard normally expected of children of like age, intelligence and experience.
+Children are generally liable for the consequences of their wrongful acts, but the degree of reasonable care required of them depends on the standard normally expected of children of like age, intelligence and experience.

 In the case of McHale v Watson HCA 64, a 12-year-old boy threw a metal dart at a post but it apparently glanced off the post and hit a 9-year-old girl in the eye.
 He was found to be not negligent at law as a boy of his age could not be expected to foresee that the dart would not stick into the post but would go off at a tangent and hit someone.